darrellodonnell/demo-generic-toip-gf/docs/5. Governance/CONTRIBUTING.md

 authorities within the eco-system, as they impact the policies of the ecosystem.
 Example of such issues include:

-* Changes to this Contributing document, or the overview of how the PCGF operates or should be used.
+* Changes to this Contributing document, or the overview of how the ecosystem governance framework operates or should be used.
-* The addition of new Layer 1 utility ledgers to be used by verifiable credential Issuers in the ecosystem, and hence required by Holders and Verifiers interested in consuming those verifiable credentials.
+* The addition of new ToIP Layer 1 utility ledgers to be used by verifiable credential Issuers in the ecosystem, and hence required by Holders and Verifiers interested in consuming those verifiable credentials.
 * An update to the set of ToIP Layer 2 protocols used by the ecosystem participants.
-* Updates to the template documents used at the ToIP Layer 3 level, especially if they impact existing Layer 3 governance documents.
+* Updates to the template documents used at the ToIP Layer 3 level, especially if they impact existing ToIP Layer 3 governance documents.

 Such issues/pull requests allow for feedback from the relevant ecosystem authorities before changes are made to the Governance Framework itself or the